a11ce/authored-at/README.md

 1. Edit `SSID_LOCATION_MAP` to add your locations.
 2. To add the hook to a single repo, copy it to `.git/hooks/prepare-commit-msg` in that repo.
 3. To use it globally, set `git config --global core.hooksPath path/to/this/folder`

+The included hook only works on macOS.
+To port it, edit getSSID.
+Please send a PR if you do this.